 Water Main Flushing Program

-The City of Aurora and its consultant, CMT, Inc., will be conducting a water main flushing program from May through August 2019.
+The City of Aurora Water & Sewer Maintenance Division will be conducting a Water Main Flushing Program from May through August 2023.

-The general flushing program area for 2019 is bounded by the following streets:
+The general flushing program area for 2023 is:

 Flushing may occur Monday through Saturday between 7 a.m. and 6 p.m.

 Look for signs and crews in your neighborhood around the following dates.
 Dates are approximate and subject to change based on factors such as weather.

 The purpose of the flushing program is to provide better water quality to our customers.

 Flushing water mains removes sediment that may have accumulated in the water main pipes.
 The City of Aurora has used computer modeling of the water system to develop a program that combines unidirectional and conventional flushing methods.

 Unidirectional water main flushing uses a systematic method of closing water main valves and opening hydrants to direct water through targeted segments of pipe at a high water flow velocity.
 This method uses less water and is more effective at removing sediments than conventional flushing procedures, but can take more time and be more costly.